Georgia State Route 388: Towne Centre Drive

 Towne Centre Drive is the name for what is essentially an eastern extension of Hereford Farm Road.
-It is a connector in Evans between Hereford Farm Road and SR 104 (Washington Road) and the western terminus of Riverwatch Parkway.
+It is a connector in Evans between Hereford Farm Road and SR 104 (Washington Road) and the western terminus of River Watch Parkway.
 Towne Centre Drive is only a 0.3 mi route.
 Even though Georgia does not sign its county highways, except for on green street signs, Towne Centre Drive is Columbia County Route 1520 (CR 1520).

 The highway begins at an intersection with SR 383 (North Belair Road) and the northern terminus of Hereford Farm Road in Evans and travels to the east-southeast.
 It passes the Evans campus of University Hospital and then curves to the east-northeast before meeting its northern terminus, an intersection with SR 104 (Washington Road).
 Here, the roadway continues as Riverwatch Parkway.
 Towne Centre Drive provides access to local businesses.